simondlevy/LambdaFlight/README.md

 Miniflie is an experimental minimalist version of the [Crazyflie firmware](https://github.com/bitcraze/crazyflie-firmware), with support for SITL simulation in Webots.
-This minimalist version doesn't support Loco positioning or swarms, so for running your Crazyflie you'll probably want to use the official Crazyflie firmware.
+This minimalist version doesn't support Loco positioning or swarms, and requires you to have a Crazyflie Flowdeck v2, so for running your Crazyflie you'll probably want to use the official Crazyflie firmware.

 If you do want to try out Miniflie, here's how: